-- We provide housing in 10 undergraduate residence buildings on campus (8 at Keele and 2 at Glendon).
+- We offer accommodations in 10 undergraduate residence buildings on our campuses (8 at Keele and 2 at Glendon).

-- The undergraduate residence application opens in MyFile starting the first week of February.
+- The undergraduate residence application opens in MyFile during the first week of February.

-- Get a chance to pick your future roommate once we offer you a space in residence.
+- You will have a chance to choose your future roommate once we offer you a space in residence.

-- If you are a first-year student that we admit to the fall session directly from a high school and if you apply to residence by June 1, 2021, we guarantee you a space in residence.
+- If you are a first-year student whom we admit to the fall session directly from a high school and if you apply to residence by June 1, 2022, we guarantee you a space in residence.

 Visit Housing Services for more information.